MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/java/example-scenario.md

 ### Application performance monitoring

-Relecloud chose to use Application Insights for the following reasons:
+Contoso Fiber chose to use Application Insights for the following reasons:

 - *Integration with Azure Monitor:* It provides the best integration with Azure Monitor.